FASEB-DataWorks/DataWorks-Salons/README.md

 # Join the Conversation!

-FASEB is a recent entry into the data sharing and re-use ecosystem, and as such  we seek to learn and partner with organizations and initiatives already in this space.
+FASEB is a recent entry into the data sharing and reuse ecosystem, and as such  we seek to learn and partner with organizations and initiatives already in this space.
 FASEB DataWorks! activities can build bridges, augment and amplify resources for adoption and use by researchers in the biological and biomedical communities -- and beyond.
-We are currently seeking partners for curriculum development, ongoing professional development opportunities, and funding for the Capacity Program and the Catalyzing Data Re-Use Prize.
+We are currently seeking partners for curriculum development, ongoing professional development opportunities, and funding for the Capacity Program and the Catalyst Prize.

 **Interested in partnering with FASEB?
 Want to learn more?
 Have an idea for a Salon topic?
-For more information, please [contact FASEB](https://faseb.org/About-FASEB/Contact-FASEB).**
+For more information, please contact FASEB at info@faseb.org.**